neurologic/Comparative-Animal-Behavior/assessment-sum/assessment_phylogeny-evolution.md

 (Select the one correct choice.
 Then provide an explanation why the two answers that you did not choose were incorrect)***

-***Q7: Examine the data in Figure 3.
-		- Under which condition (A or B) would you predict singing will be the optimal phenotype (versus silent)?
-		- Why (according to the optimality theory model $F=m-k$?***
+***Q7: Examine the example data plotted in Figure 3.
+Under which condition (A or B) would you predict singing will be the optimal phenotype (versus silent)?
+Provide an explanation for your answer by using the optimality theory model $F=m-k$ to describe your reasoning.***

 :::{image} /images/optimality-theory-crickets-mock-data-exam-example.png
 :width: 400
 :align: center
 :::

 **Figure 3:** *Example data to answer question 7.
+Data measured in two different conditions (A and B) are shown.
 Value of $m$ in each condition plotted in purple on the right-hand y-axis.
-Value of $k$ in each condition plotted in gren on the left-hand y-axis.*
+Value of $k$ in each condition plotted in green on the left-hand y-axis.*

 :::{image} /images/game-theory-cricket-singing-exam-example.png